klajddd/klajddd.github.io/content/blog/algorithm-of-breadth-first-search/index.md

 ---
-title: Algorithm of breadth first search
+title: Algorithm of Breadth First Search
 date: "2015-05-06T23:46:37.121Z"
 ---

-Breadth first search is an algorithm used for searching through all the nodes in a graph or tree structure.
+Breadth first search is an algorithm used for searching through nodes in a graph or a tree structure.

 Python implementation: